MalekMansour/Killer-Invasion/Documentation.md

 * Made Input section for the notes app.
 * Added minimize button to notes app.
 * Added minimize button to the Shadow Market app.
+* Updated BrowserWindow Script to bring browser to the front.

 ### 2024-03-24:
 * Added 2 new fonts.